35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 We made the complaint after discovering that Neo Bankside, a high-profile development next to the Tate Gallery, had only delivered 62 of the 94 social rented homes required by the planning approval.
 The story was [taken up by the Guardian](https://www.theguardian.com/artanddesign/architecture-design-blog/2015/jul/21/neo-bankside-how-richard-rogers-new-non-dom-accom-cut-out-the-poor).

 ![](http://35percent.org/img/neoguardian.png)
-*Guardian article exposing our findings at the Neo-Bankside development*
+*Guardian article including our findings at the Neo-Bankside development*

 We were later contacted by a resident living at the Signal building, a new development at Elephant & Castle, who was confused about an affordable housing tenant pack put through his letterbox.
 He was concerned that a similar trick had been pulled by the developer of his building, as he was paying market rent for his flat.
 He asked if we knew how to find out if his flat was supposed to be one of the 11 affordable homes in the building and what implications that would have.